3-Part Number Plates

 Plate Assembly

-Here’s a simple guide on how to combine your plate media together.
-Whenever you assemble a printed number plate, we recommend you use a jig and roller for a professional finish.
-Then you can use the pins to line up your media accurately.
-And the rollers will apply equal pressure across the entire width of the media, all at once.
-Which will help the pieces to bond together.
+When assembling a printed number plate, we recommend using a jig and roller for a professional finish.
+The jigs pins are used to line up media accurately & consistently.
+And the rollers apply equal pressure across the entire width, helping the adhesive to bond evenly.

 • Place your Clear Film sheet face up onto the roller jig.